-As a new Fellow or Member joining the RCOG, you’ll be invited to attend an admissions ceremony event at the College.
-These are always fantastic occasions where we celebrate all those contributing to the field of O&G.
+As a new Fellow or Member joining the RCOG, you will be invited to attend a ceremony event at the College.
+These are always fantastic occasions where we celebrate your achievements in O&G.

-We encourage all Fellows and Members to invite guests to join the ceremony and celebrate the achievement of joining the College.
+Our Fellow and Member Admission Ceremonies are hosted by the RCOG President.
+We encourage Fellows and Members attending to invite guests to join the ceremony to join the celebration.
 You can bring up to two people with you so make sure you book tickets for both your guests.
 More information on how to book and what to expect on the day is available in our FAQ section below.

 Admission ceremony FAQs